Categories of quantum liquids II: Center functors

 Let $\Sep^\ind_n$ denote the symmetric monoidal 1-category where an object is an indecomposable separable $n$-category and a morphism is an equivalence class of nonzero $\C$-linear functors.
-By \cite[Corollary 3.12(1)]{KZ22}, the composition of morphisms is well-defined.
+The tensor product is given by $\boxtimes$.
+By \cite[Corollary 3.12(1)]{KZ22}, the composition law is well-defined because an object of $\Sep^\ind_n$ is a simple object of $(n+1)\Vect$.